emqx/cloud-docs/en_US/billing/gcp_marketplace.md

     - If you are not already signed in to an existing EMQX account, you are prompted to sign in to an EMQX account.
 Upon successful sign-in, you are automatically redirected to the index page.
 A modal will display the status of linking to your GCP Billing Account.
 9. Wait for GCP to finish syncing.
 	EMQX Platform index page displays a pop-up notifying you that account syncing status.
 Additionally, the Payment Method field of the Billing page will change to GCP Marketplace Subscription when the sync is complete.

 ::: warning
-The following situation will cause a failure on account linking.
+The following situations may cause a failure in account linking.

-1. The EMQX account already has been set up a credit card.
+1. The EMQX account already has a credit card set up.
 2. The EMQX account uses Available Credits.
-3. The EMQX account already has been linked to a Marketplace EMQX product.
+3. The EMQX account has already been linked to an EMQX product from the Marketplace.
-4. THE EMQX account has vouchers and no unpaid bills.
+4. The EMQX account has vouchers and no unpaid bills.
+4. Each GCP billing account can only be used to subscribe to one EMQX Platform service through the GCP Marketplace at a time.

 If you still encounter a problem, please submit a [ticket](../feature/tickets.md) to get help.
 :::